owliehq/neatsio/docs/1.x.x/getting-started/first-steps.md

 // With JSON object in body : { "pseudo": "DOE, John DOE", "email": "john@acme.com" }

 GET http://localhost:3000/api/users
-// Must return array with one entry, juste
+// Must return array with one entry
 ```

-Check that **all your requests actually returns status code 2xx**.
-If not, there is maybe an error with your express code or sequelize configuration, please check.
+**Each API calls must return a 2xx status code**.
+If it's not the case, there is probably an error with your Express or Sequelize configuration.

-Congratulations, you have implemented and configured your first model with Neatsio!
+Congrats, you have implemented and configured your first model with Neatsio !